Best Mattresses for Heavy People UK (20+ Stone) – Expert Guide 2026

 Educational Banner on Why Standard Mattresses Aren't Suitable for Heavy People

 Your body composition, sleep position, and personal comfort preferences also matter.
-A muscular 109 kg person may have different needs than someone of the same weight with a different build.
+A muscular 17 stone (109 kg) person may have different needs than someone of the same weight with a different build.
 Side sleepers need more pressure relief at shoulders and hips, whilst back and stomach sleepers require firmer support to prevent lower back pain.

 Combined Weight for Couples